Van Morrison: 1990s

 On 21 July 1990, Morrison joined many other guests for Roger Waters' massive performance of The Wall – Live in Berlin.
 He sang "Comfortably Numb" with Roger Waters and several members from The Band: Levon Helm, Garth Hudson and Rick Danko.
-At concert's end, he and the other performers sang "The Tide Is Turning".
+At the concert's end, he and the other performers sang "The Tide Is Turning".
 The live audience was estimated at between three hundred thousand and half a million people, and it was broadcast live on television as well.

 Morrison performed before an estimated audience of sixty to eighty thousand people when US President Bill Clinton visited Belfast, Northern Ireland on 30 November 1995.
 His song "Days Like This" had become the official anthem for the Northern Irish peace movement.